Family Ski Resort Guide | Brighton Resort

 PUBLIC TRANSPORTATION & PARKING

-Big Cottonwood Canyon can experience road delays in the event of big storms, holiday crowds or necessary avalanche mitigation.
-You should always check road conditions in inclement weather and NEVER attempt a drive up either of the Cottonwood Canyons without proper tires and 4WD, AWD, or chains.
-Consider traveling during off-peak periods and use public transit or carpooling.
+Big Cottonwood Canyon can experience road delays during big storms, holiday weekends or avalanche mitigation.
+You should always check road conditions in inclement weather and NEVER attempt a drive up either of the Cottonwood Canyons without proper tires or chains and a 4WD or AWD vehicle.
+Consider traveling during off-peak periods and use public transit or carpool.
 It is not permitted to park overnight in a vehicle at Brighton or anywhere in Big Cottonwood Canyon.

 THE UDOT TRACTION LAW